wttech/gradle-lighthouse-plugin/README.md

 * *package.json*
 * *yarn.lock*

-This is indented behavior - remember to save these files in VCS.
+This is indented behavior - __remember to save these files in VCS__.

 ## Building